loretoparisi/Anime2Sketch/README.md

 ```

 ## Docker
 Run Gradioapp within a Docker container.
+Set the `cache_dir` for Pytorch additional models location path.
 Optionally add a `-d` option to the `docker run` command below to run as a daemon.
 Default server port to 9080.

 ### Build Docker image
 ```